 Papakolea Green Sand Beach

-You won’t find too many beaches filled with green sand in this world.
+There are only four green sand beaches in the world!
 This is why this is one of the best hikes on the Big Island.
 I recommend spending a little extra time on the sand, so you can remember this journey forever.

 Location: Naalehu, Hawaii